Andriano-Analytics/espocrm-extension-template/README.md

 If your extension requires additional libraries, the libraries can be installed by composer:

 1. Create a file: `src/files/custom/Espo/Modules/{@name}/composer.json`
-2. Run `node buildc --all` or `node buildc --composer-install` to run `composer install`.
+2. Run `node build --all` or `node build --composer-install` to run `composer install`.
 The dependencies in the new `composer.json` file will be installed automatically.
 3. Create a file: `src/files/custom/Espo/Modules/{@name}/Resources/autoload.json`

 Note: The extension build will contain only the `vendor` directory without the `composer.json` file.